THIS IS NOT A SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 $3,900 – $11,300

-Each step in this process will cost money, but the price will depend on the amount of work that needs to be done.
-If you are dealing with completely flat land, installation costs will be on the lower end.
-If you are building a house on a slope and need to have a lot of trees cleared out first, then the installation costs will be much higher.
+Each step in this process costs money, but the price depends on the amount of work that needs to be done.
+If you are dealing with completely flat land, installation costs will be on the lower end, at around $3,900.
+If you are building a house on a slope and need to have a lot of trees cleared out first, then the installation costs will be much higher, closer to $11,300.

-To reduce these costs, you can try to pick a site that will require very little work.
+To reduce these costs, you can pick a site that requires very little work.
 This means picking a place relatively free of obstacles.
 If this isn’t the case for the property you have, you can work to clear it yourself, which will save on installation costs.
 Unfortunately, reshaping land that is sloped is something best left to professionals and should generally be avoided as a do-it-yourself project.

 Type